gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Aft glared at Grappa Gas but didn't respond.
 All of a sudden Noxy felt like a crayfish stuck in a trap.
-She stood up and set her undrunk tea on the table.
+She stood up and set her undrunk chai on the table.
 "I'm going to see if Granna Fee needs anything," she said.
 "I'll take care of the thimbleberries when I get back, I promise."